Chapter 7

 Read more

-Emissions in MtCO2e from domestic transport (bold teal line) and international aviation and shipping (bold aqua line) 1990-2021, showing a combined fall of 26%
+Figure 11: emissions in MtCO2e from domestic transport (grey line) and international aviation and shipping (dark blue line) 1990-2022, showing a combined fall of 12%.

 Our current transport system imposes a range of external costs on society: environmental – climate change, air and noise pollution, damage to wildlife; social – community severance, poor health due to physical inactivity, illness and injury, serious injury and death due to road traffic accidents, and economic – congestion, road repair costs and health costs.
 These impacts are not felt equally, with the poorest communities experiencing them worst.